imfd-stroemungsmechanik/introduction-into-cfd/3_backward-step/2_solving.md

 By default, the residuals are only printed to the terminal window.
 In order to visualize the residuals to help judge convergence, a function object has been added to the `controlDict`.
 This function object of type `solverInfo` saves the initial residuals of the fields `(p U)`, so pressure and velocity, during runtime.
 Therefore, a new folder called `postProcessing` is automatically created inside the case folder.
 So in this example, the residuals are stored under the following path: `postProcessing/solverInfo/0/solverInfo.dat`.

 Once the simulation has finished and all the time directories are written out, the data written by the function objects can be analyzed.
 This data can typically be plotted in a diagram using Microsoft Excel, Python, Gnuplot or any other tool.
 In order to quickly evaluate the monitored results from the function objects, a script is added to the backward-step case directory called `create_plots.py`.
-Executing it will automatically create the diagramms for residuals and average inlet pressure after the run.
+Executing it will automatically create the diagrams for residuals and average inlet pressure after the run.
 By typing the following command in the terminal, the diagrams are created using Python and stored as png file:

 ```bash
 python3 create_plots.py
 ```

-This creates the following diagram in the case folder:
+This creates the following diagram of the residuals on the $$y$$-axis plotted against the simulation time on the $$x$$-axis in the case folder:

 ![Backward-facing step case residuals](figures/backward-step-residuals.png)